 Corporate Income tax

-Estonia applies a unique and favorable approach on taxation of corporate profits.
+Estonia applies a unique and favourable approach on taxation of corporate profits.
 Resident companies and permanent establishments of the foreign entities (including branches) are subject to 20% income tax only in respect of all distributions (both actual and deemed), including:

 - dividends and other profit distributions;